Opinion | Mitch McConnell needs to remember why Republicans are in such poor standing in D.C.

 A stipulation: Washington, D.C., politically speaking, is a Democratic town.
 Relevant statistics back that up.

 At the time of November’s election, the District had 401,092 Democrats representing 76 percent of all registered voters.
 Independents, at 85,911 or 16 percent of the electorate, were the city’s second-largest bloc.
-Republicans trailed a distant third with only 29,947 or 5.4 percent of all registered voters.
+Republicans trailed a distant third, with only 29,947 or 5.4 percent of all registered voters.

 Those numbers preordained the presidential election results.